Softeq/XToolkit.WhiteLabel/documentation/articles/xtoolkit/remote.md

 };
 ```

-> The library provides a more advanced way to create HttpClient.
+> The library provides an advanced way to create HttpClient.
 See `DefaultHttpClientFactory`, `HttpClientBuilder`.

 ### Step 3